adobe-mdsr/adobe-mdsr.github.io/content/publication/Towards_A_Unified/index.md

 abstract: "Visual compatibility prediction refers to the task of determining if a set of items go well together.
 Existing techniques for compatibility prediction prioritize sensitivity to type or context in item representations and evaluate using a fill-in-the-blank (FITB) task.
 We scale the FITB task to stress-test existing methods which highlight the need for a compatibility prediction framework that is sensitive to multiple modalities of item relationships.
 In this work, we introduce a unified framework for compatibility learning that is jointly conditioned on the type, context, and style.
 The framework is composed of TC-GAE, a graph-based network that models type & context; SAE, an autoencoder that models style; and a reinforcement-learning based search technique that incorporates these modalities to learn a unified compatibility measure.
 We conduct experiments on two standard datasets and significantly outperform existing state-of-the-art methods.
 We also present qualitative analysis and discussions to study the impact of components of the proposed framework."

-tags: ["Compatibility", "Prediction", "Framework", "Multimodal", "Reinforcement-learning"]
-summary: ""

 tags:
-- Compatibility
+- Compatibility prediction
 - Framework
-- Multi-modality
+- Multimodal learning
-- Reinforcement-learning
+- Reinforcement learning
-- Graph-based
+- Model evaluation

 featured: false

 links: